 Apply your chalk paint wax after your paint has dried overnight.
 You can use the chalk paint wax brush that you purchase or apply it with a lint-free soft cloth.

 This, I did let dry for about 4 hours.
 Again, the manufacturer said to let it dry overnight.
-I felt like it was fine, so I moved on to step five.
+But I felt like it was fine, so I moved on to step five.

 STEP FIVE – BUFF THE WAX

-Use a soft cloth to buff out your wax.
+Lastly, use a soft cloth to buff out your wax.
 Waxes come in a clear, white, or dark.
 The dark gives a nice, antiqued look.
 The white adds glorious highlights.
 The clear keeps the paint natural looking.
 For this project, I chose the clear wax.

 Once you master the chalk painting technique for mason jars, you have a whole world of decorating opened up to you.
 These projects can be used to hold floral arrangements, battery-operated candles (the light shines through distress marks beautifully), desk supplies, or about anything you can think of!

 You can tie twine or raffia around the rim to make it even cuter.
-You can tie a colorful bow around it to present it as a gift.
+You can also tie a colorful bow around it to present it as a gift.
 The possibilities are endless!

 It’s fun and easy.
 Give it a try!